 This leaves you exhausted and feeling of “tired and wired”.

-15. Thyroid Dysfunction
+15. Thyroid Problems and Hypothyroidism

 High levels of Estrogen often affect the functioning of our endocrine system and liver such that the free thyroid hormone levels get suppressed.
 It is often a vicious circle as low thyroid also leads to high Estrogen and vice versa.